Gout self-care: Approved tips for managing a gout flare

 - Elevate the joint: Lifting the affected joint can help decrease swelling.
 Use pillows to support the foot or hand, elevating it above heart level to promote proper circulation and reduce fluid accumulation around the joint.

-- Avoid alcohol: Avoid alcohol, especially beer and spirits, as it may exacerbate gout symptoms by increasing uric acid levels in the body.
+- Avoid alcohol and sugary drinks: Avoid alcohol (especially beer and spirits) and drinks high in sugar or fructose, as they may exacerbate gout symptoms by increasing uric acid levels in the body.

 Experiencing these symptoms?
 Speak with a doctor within 15 minutes.